17 dead in 'horrific' Florida school shooting, suspect had 'countless magazines'

 My prayers and condolences to the families of the victims of the terrible Florida shooting.
 No child, teacher or anyone else should ever feel unsafe in an American school.— Donald J. Trump (@realDonaldTrump) February 14, 2018

-ABC News' Pierre Thomas, Rachel Katz, Matt Gutman, Josh Margolin, Jack Date and Ben Stein contributed to this report.
+ABC News' Pierre Thomas, Aaron Katersky, Rachel Katz, Matt Gutman, Josh Margolin, Jack Date and Ben Stein contributed to this report.